-Modified Release (MR) technologies are increasingly used for enhancing the performance of oral drugs.
-For decades, MR products formed part of a line-extension category and were launched in a strategic way to offer a better-product relative to a commercial Immediate Release (IR) products and thereby extending the life of the brand.
-Today however, pharma and biotech companies are increasingly considering MR technologies earlier in the development process of a new chemical entity (NCE) to obtain greater differentiation against other products in development or for ones that are already on the market.
-This trend in launching superior commercial products with clearer therapeutic benefits which is welcomed by all stakeholders including investors, patients, doctors and payors.
+Modified release technologies are increasingly used for enhancing the performance of oral drugs.
+For decades, modified-release drug products formed part of a line-extension category and were launched in a strategic way to offer a better product relative to commercial immediate release (IR) products, thereby extending the life of the brand.
+Today, pharma and biotech companies are increasingly considering MR technologies earlier in the development process of a new chemical entity (NCE) to obtain greater differentiation against other products in development or on the market.
+This trend of launching superior commercial products with clearer therapeutic benefits is welcomed by all stakeholders including investors, patients, doctors, and payors.

 A number of product improvements can be achieved using MR technologies, including:

-- Improved patient compliance – associated with a simpler dosing regimen (e.g. once or twice daily)
+- Improved patient compliance - MR technologies can allow for a simpler dosing regimen (e.g. once or twice daily)

-- Enhanced pharmacokinetic (PK) profile – more suited to the therapeutic window or to match the patient’s needs (e.g. adjusting drug blood levels between day time and night time)
+- Enhanced pharmacokinetic (PK) profile – MR technologies can be suited to the therapeutic window or to the patient’s needs (e.g. adjusting drug blood levels between day time and night time)

-- Reduction in side-effects - related to a modified PK profile that lowers the Cmax of the drug or it’s metabolites while maintaining therapeutic plasma levels
+- Reduced side effects - related to a modified PK profile that lowers the Cmax of the drug or its metabolites while maintaining therapeutic plasma levels

-The benefits of MR are significant, but there can often be technical challenges that prevent or complicate the development of an MR drug product.
-MR formulation approaches range in complexity and the formulation selection should be science-driven, based on the properties of the drug substance and the target drug release profile.
-R&D programs can encounter large delays and cost overruns when the wrong MR technology is selected.
+The benefits of modified-release products are significant but can come with technical challenges that prevent or complicate their development.
+Modified-release formulation approaches range in complexity and the formulation selection needs to be based on the properties of the drug substance and the target drug release profile.
+R&D programs can encounter large delays and cost overruns when the wrong modified-release technology is selected.

-A wide variety of MR formulation technologies are available, and the majority can be manufactured using equipment common in the pharmaceutical industry.
-Tableting, encapsulation and coating processes (either pan or fluid bed coating) support most MR approaches.
+A wide variety of MR formulation technologies are available and the majority can be manufactured using common tableting, encapsulation, and coating processes (either pan or fluid bed coating).
 The specific MR release behavior is also determined by the functional excipients used.
 A common approach is to use hydrophilic polymers in a tablet that form a gel matrix in in-vivo that controls drug release out of the matrix.
 Polymer coatings are also applied either on tablets or multi-particulates (e.g. beads) with functionality that may be pH-dependent, an erodible coat, or a coat that controls drug diffusion through a semi-permeable coat (or orifice).
-Both the excipients used, and the final products are generally non-proprietary.
-Among the more complex MR technologies are osmotic tablets (using the approaches described above but sometimes with a small orifice contributing to release-rate control) and gastro-retentive formulations that apply a range of swelling, floating and/or adhesion methods to delay gastric-emptying of the dosage form.
+Both the excipients used and the final products are generally non-proprietary.
+Among the more complex MR technologies are osmotic tablets (using the approaches described above but sometimes with a small orifice contributing to release-rate control) and gastro-retentive formulations that apply a range of swelling, floating or adhesion methods to delay gastric-emptying of the dosage form.